Keeping the Focus Human – Morrisons and McDonald’s

 The fact is, there’s only so much you can do with straightforward food advertising.
 Aesthetic pleasure can be a big driver of happiness, so lovingly basted turkeys and juicy puds have a part to play in driving emotion at Christmas, but in our experience there’s usually a ceiling food ads hit.
 To get within reach of 4- or 5-Stars, you have to go a little further, injecting comedy, sentiment or drama into the ad.

 McDonalds’ “Reindeer Ready” ad showcases a surprising part of the fast food chain’s menu – its bags of carrot sticks.
 Despite selling the vegetable snacks for decades, they’ve rarely been the focus of its marketing.
 But this bold choice pays off, with a strong 3-Star ad for McDonalds about a girl clutching her carrot stick because she’s saving it for Santa’s reindeer.
-It’s a simple story – perhaps too simple to fill its 90 seconds, with some viewers complaining the ad was too long.
+It’s a simple story – but perhaps too simple to fill its 90 seconds.
+According to our brand monitoring tools, some viewers complained that the ad was too long.
 Far more thought it was cute and Christmassy though, and it comes tantalisingly close to the 4-Star boundary.